freude/NanoNet/README.md

 The project represents an extendable Python framework for the electronic structure computations based on the tight-binding method.
-The code can deal with both finite and periodic system translated in one, two or three dimensions.
+The code can deal with both finite and periodic systems translated in one, two or three dimensions.

 ## Getting Started